daehwa00/daehwa00/README.md

 - **Position**: Youth AI Educator
 - **Responsibilities**: Facilitating hands-on learning experiences to foster interest and skills in AI among young learners.

+🤖 **President, Deep Learning Club "Deeperent" at Korea Aerospace University (2023 ~ )**

+- **Role**: Leading and organizing deep learning projects, mentoring new members, and fostering a collaborative learning environment.
+- **Achievements**: Successfully initiated several key projects in the field of deep learning, significantly contributing to the club's growth and members' development.

 ---